davi2206/davi2206.github.io/z_plan.md

     - Maybe she is not as bad as the stories let us to believe

 Reflections: Feelings, wondering, reflection, existential
-- League of Silence - A society (And discord server)
 - Winter, Spring, Summer, Fall
     - My personal experience
     - Colors, smells, feelings